flq/Simple.Data.Oracle/Nuget/Simple.Data.Oracle/App_Readme/Simple.Data.Oracle.readme.md

 The .NET dll. is then found under %INSTALL%\odp.net\bin\4 - copy it into the lib folder.

+#Devart Provider
+The solution is prepared to be compiled against the devart Oracle provider thanks to input from *Vagif Abilov*.
+For this some hokery-pokery is done in the solution and project files.
+You can switch from Debug/Release configurations to DevartDebug/DevartRelease.
+The changes in the config are

+- Definition of a compile flag **DEVART**
+- Referencing the corresponding devart assemblies which need to be in the lib folder

 #Tests

 Tests run against an XE installation with the pre-installed hr user activated.
 The connectstring can be found in the